 White House Eyes Piecemeal Pandemic Aid After Trump Ends Talks On Overall Package

-White House chief of staff Mark Meadows said Wednesday he and Treasury Secretary Steven Mnuchin are discussing potential stand-alone bills for aid to airlines, small businesses, and Americans.
+White House chief of staff Mark Meadows said Wednesday that he and Treasury Secretary Steven Mnuchin are discussing potential stand-alone bills for aid to airlines, small businesses and Americans.
 He said the Trump administration was "still willing to be engaged" on piecemeal aid bills, though it was not optimistic about a comprehensive aid bill.

 The White House has suggested various versions of a piecemeal approach since at least July.
 Democrats have rejected those proposals saying the size and scope of the health and economic crises requires a comprehensive response.

-Trump said on Twitter on Tuesday that he had ended talks with Congress about more stimulus, but on Wednesday morning Drew Hammill, a top aide to House Speaker Nancy Pelosi, D-Calif., tweeted that she spoke with Mnuchin "by phone at 9:33 a.m.
+Trump said on Twitter on Tuesday that he had ended talks with Congress about more stimulus, but on Wednesday morning, Drew Hammill, a top aide to House Speaker Nancy Pelosi, D-Calif., tweeted that she spoke with Mnuchin "by phone at 9:33 a.m.
 The Secretary inquired about a standalone airlines bill.
 The Speaker reminded him that Republicans blocked that bill on Friday & asked him to review the DeFazio bill so that they could have an informed conversation."

 Pelosi has in recent weeks called on airlines to delay furloughs and layoffs, saying Congress is working on relief for the industry.
-She promised to pass a standalone measure to renew a lapsed payroll support program for airlines or include that provision in a broader bill.
+She promised to pass a stand-alone measure to renew a lapsed payroll support program for airlines or include that provision in a broader bill.

-Earlier this month, Transportation and Infrastructure Committee Chairman Peter DeFazio, D-Ore., tried to pass the provision by unanimous agreement, but was rejected on the procedural grounds that he did not have a signoff from GOP leaders.
+Earlier this month, Transportation and Infrastructure Committee Chairman Peter DeFazio, D-Ore., tried to pass the provision by unanimous agreement, but it was rejected on the procedural grounds that he did not have a signoff from GOP leaders.

-Meadows told Fox News on Wednesday that Trump's tweet came right after a call that Trump had with Senate Leader Mitch McConnell and House Republican Leader Kevin McCarthy, and Meadows.
+Meadows told Fox News on Wednesday that Trump's tweet came right after a call that Trump had with Senate Leader Mitch McConnell, House Republican leader Kevin McCarthy, and Meadows.
 Meadows said that Trump felt it was "better to be transparent" with Americans on the "prognosis" for a comprehensive aid package.

 Meadows offered a similar strategy in mid-September after a bipartisan group of House members, known as the Problem Solvers Caucus, attempted to bridge the gap between the White House and House leaders.
-At the time, House Speaker Nancy Pelosi, D-Calif., called it a "moral choice" and that a comprehensive bill was needed.
+At the time, Pelosi called it a "moral choice" and said a comprehensive bill was needed.

 "We can't — some people said, well we'll do this bill and then we'll do another bill," Pelosi said in an September 16 interview on MSNBC.
 "You think the Administration is going to do another bill?
 All they want is to have the president's name on a check going out, $300, and — and that's all he — he really cares about."